ack-solutions/tailwind-ui/packages/ui/README.md

 ## Theming

 Tailwind v4 tokens are provided via `@ackplus/ui/tokens.css` and a runtime theme using CSS variables.
-Use `text-muted`, `text-text`, `bg-surface`, etc. The legacy `.ack-muted` class has been removed in favor of `text-muted`.
+Use utilities like `text-foreground`, `text-muted-foreground`, `bg-background`, `border-border`, and semantic colors like `bg-primary`/`text-primary-foreground`.
+The legacy `.ack-muted` class has been removed in favor of `text-muted-foreground`.

 ## Documentation